quicwg/datagram/draft-ietf-quic-datagram.md

 : This document

-Notes:

-: A non-zero value indicates that the endpoint supports receiving unreliable DATAGRAM frames.
-An endpoint that advertises this transport parameter can receive DATAGRAM frames from the other endpoint, up to and including the length in bytes provided in the transport parameter.
-The default value is 0.
+## QUIC Frame Types

-This document also registers a new value in the QUIC Frame Type registry maintained at [](https://www.iana.org/assignments/quic/quic.xhtml#quic-frame-types).
+This document register two new values in the QUIC Frame Type registry maintained at [](https://www.iana.org/assignments/quic/quic.xhtml#quic-frame-types).